Summary

 Outlook

-The $174m in VC funding Bitcoin L2s received in 2024 provides these projects with runway to execute go to market strategies.
+The $174m in VC funding Bitcoin L2s received in 2024 provides these projects with a runway to execute go-to-market strategies.
 Bitcoin L2s that raised sizable capital will build out ecosystem funds and use this capital to onboard existing EVM applications.
 The continued investment into the Bitcoin L2 ecosystem will play a crucial role in the sector’s growth over the next 6 years.
 Crypto VCs may rotate into investing in early-stage native applications once the Bitcoin L2s in production launch on mainnet.

 The emergence of Ordinals and BRC-20s in 2023 signaled to crypto VCs that there may be another investment narrative to Bitcoin aside from digital gold.
 Crypto VCs will continue to deploy capital into the Bitcoin ecosystem as Bitcoin L2s mature and grow their userbase.